Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Estimation and Inference

-We focus on the estimation and inference of $t_0$-step causal estimands given the theoretical and practical conveniences stated in Section~\ref{t0_estimand}.
-To estimate the proposed causal estimands, we propose the following estimator based on time-varying propensity scores.
-If the time-varying propensity score $p_s(w_s,\mathcal{F}_{s})$ is known, as in Section 6 of \cite{kim2019incremental}, we can have an unbiased estimator for a $t_0$-step estimand on observed treatment path $\tau_t(\delta_{(t-t_0+1):t})$ defined as,
+We focus on the estimation and inference of duration-$t_0$ causal estimands $\tau_t(\delta_{(t-t_0):t})$ given the theoretical and practical conveniences discussed in Section~\ref{t0_estimand}.
+If the value of time-varying propensity score $p_s(w_s,\mathcal{F}_{s})$ is known, as in Section 6 of \cite{kim2021incremental}, the unbiased estimator of $\tau_t(\delta_{(t-t_0):t})$ is defined as,

-When the time-varying propensity score $p_s(w_s,\mathcal{F}_{s})$ is unknown, the estimation strategy requires two steps.
-First, at each time point $s$, we need to estimate the time-varying propensity score $\hat{p}_s(w_s,\mathcal{F}_{s})$.
-Second, if the propensity scores can be modeled with correct model specifications, we can construct the following unbiased estimator for a $t_0$-step estimand on observed treatment path.
+When the time-varying propensity score $p_s(w_s,\mathcal{F}_{s})$ is unknown, the estimation strategy requires two steps: 1) at each time $s$, we estimate the time-varying propensity score $\hat{p}_s(w_s,\mathcal{F}_{s})$; 2) if the time-varying propensity scores can be modeled using correctly specified parametric models, we construct the following unbiased estimator for a duration-$t_0$ estimand on the observed treatment path,

-One important feature of the proposed estimator is that the temporal observed outcomes are weighted by a time-varying weights which correspond to the product of estimated incremental propensity scores $\widehat{p^{\text{Inc}}}_s(w_s|\mathcal{F}_{s})$.